 A tribute, shrine and museum dedicated to the genius musician Wolfgang Amadeus Mozart is located in Salzburg.
 This is the home where Mozart spent a lot of his formative years growing up.
 Combo tickets for Mozart Residence should be bought for the best value possible.
 Mozart Residence ticket prices and details can be found on our ticket booking portal.
 Buy tickets for Mozart Residence along with tours of the residence and avail exciting discounts on the offer.
 Mozart Residence ticket is also included in the Salzburg Card if you purchase it.

-Mozart Residence Information
+Mozart Residence Travel Tips

 - Buy a combo ticket for best value.